 The Effects of Negative Language on Adoptees and Their Families

-Negative Adoption Language may have a negative effect on adoptees and their families.
+Negative adoption language will have a negative effect on adoptees and their families.
 For example, debating the legitimacy of their child may not feel comfortable for the adoptive parents.
 It is important to remember parents love their children regardless of their status.
 This type of question may make the adopted individual feel excluded from the family.

 It’s important to mention that most people are not intentionally trying to trigger unpleasant feelings or to be negative when discussing adoption.
 They are often not educated on the topic, which is why the adoptive community stresses the importance of reading books and/or articles and attending adoption group meetings.
 By doing so, many questions and concerns are often answered through the use of these adoption resources.